Frequently Asked Questions

 What is a 1 in 200 year flood event

 It is often believed that a 1 in 200 year flood refers to a flood event that would happen, on average, once every 200 years.
-In fact, the term refers to the probability of a major flood event occurring in any one year.
+In fact, the term refers to the probability of a flood event occurring in any one year.
 “1 in 200 years” actually means that, each year, there is a 0.5% chance of a flood of this magnitude happening.
 This percentage is calculated on the basis of 1 divided by 200 times 100, a recognised formula for the calculation of annual flood risk.
+The lower the percentage probability the larger and more damaging a flood will be.

 Would dredging reduce the risk of flooding?

-Dredging has been considered and shown to offer only very limited benefit to reducing peak water levels in the channel.
+Dredging has been considered and shown to offer only very limited benefit to reducing flood water levels in the rivers and burns.
 This activity is not a sustainable solution given the need to frequently re-dredge the watercourses.
-Where the risk is from the sea, dredging would not reduce the risk of flooding.
-In addition, altering a river’s natural geomorphological process (sedimentmovement and deposition) can cause erosion of the riverbed and banks, which inturn can lead to the failure of existing structure such as roads and bridges.
+In the non tidal sections of the rivers and burns the additional capacity that would be generated by dredging is minimal in comparison to the volumes of water in an extreme flood, hence why it has so little benefit.

 Who is funding the scheme?